fetsorn/Interactive-Book/docs/seq-ssi/flip-flops.md

 ## Introduction

-You covered about latches in the previous modules.
+You covered latches in the previous modules.
 Those are the basic building blocks of flip-flops.
 You can implement flip-flops in two methods.

-In first method, cascade two latches in such a way that the first latch is enabled for every positive clock pulse and second latch is enabled for every negative clock pulse.
-So that the combination of these two latches become a flip-flop.
+In the first method, cascade two latches in such a way that the first latch is enabled for every positive clock pulse and second latch is enabled for every negative clock pulse.
+So that the combination of these two latches becomes a flip-flop.

-In second module, you can directly implement the flip-flop, which is edge sensitive.
-In this module, let us discuss the following flip-flops using second method.
+In the second module, you can directly implement the flip-flop, which is edge sensitive.
+In this module, let us discuss the following flip-flops using the second method.

 ## Differences between latches and flip-flops